 |Get the session underway (establish aims, etc)|

-|Ask questions and prompt the learner|
+|Ask questions and prompt the tutee|

-|Handle the learner's comments and questions|
+|Handle the student's comments and questions|

-|Respond to the learner as an individual|
+|Respond to the student as an individual|

 |Keep the focus on the main topic|

-|Help sustain learner interest|
+|Help sustain student interest|

-|Provide help when learners encountered difficulties|
+|Provide help when student encountered difficulties|

 |Ensure key points were drawn out|

-|Bring things to a close and set out practice homework|
+|Bring things to a close and set out homework|

 Following enquiries from our members, we are delighted to introduce Alan Boswell Group as our recommended insurance broker for private tutors seeking liability insurance.
 Please find details of their policy below.
 Enquiries regarding the policy should be directed to Alan Boswell directly as we are not properly qualified to advise on the product itself.
 We do hope that some of you may find this useful.